tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.30.1 =
+* Made the recipe index more descriptive with error messages.

 = 1.30.0 =
 * Fixed an issue where a book cover's file name can be blank.